arakek/powershell/README.md

 # powershell

-script.ps1 - rename all file's extension in current directory
+script.ps1 - rename all files extension in current directory